-Even before the mandates responding to the COVID-19 pandemic response, employers were reeling from a multitude of policy changes affecting their operations.
-In just the past five years, employers have been asked to adjust to a complex minimum wage law, paid leave mandates, pay equity requirements, scheduling laws, limits on working hours, expanded liability for employee lawsuits and many more regulatory directives from state agencies.
-Employers are struggling to recover from the last two years and are facing serious labor shortages.
-For 2022, OBI will urge the Legislature to help businesses recover and resist imposing new regulatory or cost burdens.
+Even before the imposition of mandates responding to the COVID pandemic, Oregon’s employers were reeling from a multitude of policy changes affecting their operations.
+In just the past five years, employers have been asked to adjust to complex laws related to minimum wages, paid leave, pay equity, scheduling, working-hour limits and expanded liability for employee lawsuits.
+In addition, they have had to adjust to many regulatory directives from state agencies.
+Even as they continue to struggle with the effects of the pandemic while adjusting to complex legal and regulatory changes, employers face serious labor shortages.
+For 2023, OBI urges the Legislature to help businesses in their recovery and spare them additional regulatory and cost burdens.

-SAIF: OBI opposes legislation that weakens the financial position of SAIF or reduces its ability to fulfill its statutory mission to make workers’ compensation insurance available to as many Oregon employers as possible.
+SAIF: OBI opposes legislation that in any way would weaken the financial position of SAIF or reduces its ability to fulfill its statutory mission to make workers’ compensation insurance available to as many Oregon employers as possible.

 OBI’s position includes but is not limited to: